AdaGold/recursion-tracing/README.md

 - What is mystery5("hi")?
 - What is mystery5("")?
-- What is mystery5("Hi, there!")? _What if we only wanted alphabetic characters to be changed to stars?_
+- What is mystery5("Hi, there!")?
+- _Added Fun: How could we make only alphabetic characters to be changed to stars?_

 ## Writing a recursive method